High school girls soccer: Indian Trail edges St. Joseph behind the powerful leg of Evelina Martinez

 TREMPER 1, LAKE GENEVA BADGER 0: A goal in the 4th minute was all the Trojans needed to knock off the Badgers in a nonconference tilt Friday at Ameche Field.

 At the 4:41 mark, Megan Leadingham made an accurate cross pass to Madison Kasianowicz, who took a shot to the corner.
-The goalie made a very nice deflection, but it caromed right
+The goalie made a very nice deflection, according to Tremper coach Todd Hardy, but it caromed right to Lauren Thomey, who was Johnny on the Spot for the game's lone goal

-KT 4:41 megan leadingham with a cross to madison kasianowicz, who took a shot to the corner, the goalie made a very nice deflection, but it caromed right to lauren thomey, who placed it in the back of the goal.
+Badger's goalie finished with 12 saves, but Tremper's Kallista Street didn't have a save.